kkanazawa/lintCode/README.md

-# lintCode
+# lintcode
-problems for algorithm and data structure
+Python solutions to problems on LintCode.